danielparks/yanki/README.md

 ## Command usage

-This is a Python package that can be run with [`uv`].
+This is a Python package that can be run with [`uvx`].
 The most common usage is probably just to build your decks and import them to Anki.
 That’s as simple as:

 ```
-uv run yanki update *.deck
+uvx yanki update *.deck
 ```

 You can see all the commands and options with `--help`:

 ```
-❯ uv run yanki --help
+❯ uvx yanki --help
 Usage: yanki [OPTIONS] COMMAND [ARGS]...

   Build Anki decks from text files containing YouTube URLs.